Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Results

+We summarize the \citet{borusyak2024revisiting} estimated average treatment effects $ATT$ and horizon-average treatment effects $ATT_h$ (see definitions in Section~\ref{sec:modeling}) in Table~\ref{tab:average-te} and Figure~\ref{fig:dynamic-te} for the five velocity and quality outcome variables (see definitions in Section~\ref{sec:outcome-metrics}).
+All outcome variables pass the heteroscedasticity- and cluster-robust Wald tests~\cite{borusyak2024revisiting} at the 0.05 level (i.e., passing pre-trend tests).

-\subsection{Development Velocity}
+\subsubsection{Development Velocity}

-On average, Cursor adoption demonstrates a modestly significant positive impact on development velocity, particularly in terms of code production volume: Lines added increase by about 28.6\% (Table~\ref{tab:average-te}).
-There is no statistically significant effect for commit volume.
-The dynamic treatment effect estimations (Figure~\ref{fig:dynamic-te}, Row~1) reveal important temporal patterns that explain these differences: \emph{the only significant development velocity gain is in the first two months post Cursor adoption.} Specifically, we estimate a 55.4\% increase in commits in the first month, a 14.5\% increase in commits in the second month, a 281.3\% increase in lines added in the first month, and a 48.4\% increase in lines added in the second month, respectively.
-Overall, the dynamic effect estimation is highly consistent across all three estimators (see replication package).
+On average, Cursor adoption has a modestly significant positive impact on development velocity, particularly in terms of code production volume: Lines added increase by about 28.6\% (Table~\ref{tab:average-te}).
+There is no statistically significant effect for the volume of commits.
+The horizon-average treatment effect estimations (Figure~\ref{fig:dynamic-te}) reveal important temporal patterns that explain these differences: \emph{The only significant development velocity gain is in the first two months post Cursor adoption.} The models estimate a 55.4\% increase in commits in the first month, a 14.5\% increase in commits in the second month, a 281.3\% increase in lines added in the first month, and a 48.4\% increase in lines added in the second month, respectively.

-\begin{summary-rq} \textbf{Finding 1:} The DiD models suggest that the adoption of Cursor only leads to a significant and large velocity gain in the short term (i.e., first two months) in open-source projects. \end{summary-rq}

-\subsection{Software Quality}
+\subsubsection{Software Quality}

-In contrast to the transient velocity gains, Cursor adoption shows more sustained patterns across static analysis warnings and code complexity, with evidence of sustained technical debt accumulation.
-On average (Table~\ref{tab:average-te}), static analysis warnings increase significantly by 29.7\% and code complexity also rises significantly by 40.7\%.
-The effect on duplicate line density is insignificant across all three estimators.
-The dynamic treatment effect estimations (Figure~\ref{fig:dynamic-te}, Row~1) reveal that code quality degradation, unlike development velocity gains, persists beyond the initial adoption period.
+In contrast to the transient velocity gains, Cursor adopters show sustained patterns across static analysis warnings and code complexity.
+On average (Table~\ref{tab:average-te}), static analysis warnings increase significantly by 30.3\%, and code complexity increases by 41.6\%.
+The effect on duplicate line density is insignificant.
+The horizon-average treatment effect estimates (Figure~\ref{fig:dynamic-te}) reveal that the increase in the two outcome metrics persists beyond the initial adoption period, contrasting the transient velocity gains.

-\begin{summary-rq} \textbf{Finding 2:} The DiD models suggest that the adoption of Cursor leads to a sustained accumulation of static analysis warnings and a sustained increase in code complexity. \end{summary-rq}